mpicek/MultimodalBrainFeaturePipeline/DOCUMENTATION.md

 # Pipeline

 #### 1. Download .bag files and the corresponding wisci (to bags/ and wisci/)
- - wisci can be downloaded from the server using `copy_only_mat_files.py.
-And careful, comment out or adjust the condition on line 24!
+ - WISCI files have to be downloaded from the server.
+For that, you can use copy_only_mat_files.py.
+And be careful, comment out or adjust the condition on line 24!

 #### 2. bag2mp4.py